 The health and safety of our staff and customers are always our highest priority and we want to be sure we are doing everything we can to keep everyone safe.

-Because the health and safety of our staff and customers are always our highest priority, effective immediately, local child support offices are in the process of transitioning to providing virtual child support establishment and enforcement services.
-During this time, while physical child support offices will be closed to customers and visitors, services will continue to be provided over the telephone and internet.
+Because the health and safety of our staff and customers are always our highest priority, physical child support offices remain closed to walk-in customers and visitors.
+Services continue to be provided over the telephone and internet with limited in-office services by appointment.
 We remain committed to continuing to support those we serve during this public health event.

 Should I expect a delay in my child support payments?